Textualize/textual/docs/guide/reactivity.md

 !!! information

-    If you modify multiple reactive attribute, Textual will only do a single refresh to minimize updates.
+    If you modify multiple reactive attributes, Textual will only do a single refresh to minimize updates.

 Let's look at an example which illustrates this.
 In the following app, the value of an input is used to update a "Hello, World!" type greeting.